Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

-# Air Traffic Analysis in USA from 2000-2009 using Power BI
+# U.S Domestic Air Traffic Analysis(2000-2009) with Power BI

 ## 🚀 Project Overview

 This project focuses on analysing air traffic across the US from 2000 to 2009.
-It presents key insights into passenger traffic, flight occupancy, route popularity and state-wise aire travel distribution.
+It presents key insights into passenger traffic, seat occupancy, route popularity and state-wise air travel distribution.
 It helps stakeholders understand travel demand, airport performance, and flight patterns over the years.

 ## [Report](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project2-AirportAnalysis/report)

 ## 🧠 Business Problem

-The Federal Aviation Administration (FAA) wants to analyse major domestic routes in The US to optimize terminal usage, staffing and airplane seats across peak routes and airports.
+With increasing passenger demand and variable flight occupancy across The U.S, The Federal Aviation Administration (FAA) seeks to analyse major domestic routes in The US to optimize terminal usage, staffing and airplane seats across peak routes and airports.

 ## 🎯 Objectives